joinpursuit/react-router-v5-to-v6/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+# Updating from React Router Version 5 to Version 6

-## How to Install a Specific Version of an NPM Libarary
+## How to Install a Specific Version of an NPM Library

-Install
+**Install a specific version:**

-- v5: `npm install react-router-dom@5`
+- V5: `npm install react-router-dom@5`

-- v6: `npm install react-router-dom@6`
+- V6: `npm install react-router-dom@6`

-- latest version: `npm install react-router-dome@latest` (danger, sometimes this will bring in experimental/possibly buggy versions)
+- Latest version: `npm install react-router-dome@latest` (danger, sometimes this will bring in experimental/possibly buggy versions)

 [React Router Documentation for Upgrading](https://reactrouter.com/docs/en/v6/upgrading/v5)

 [Summary Video in More Depth](https://www.youtube.com/watch?v=zEQiNFAwDGo)

-## Try it yourself!
+## Try it yourself

 You can fork and clone this repository and try to update this app on your own.
-Just reading the changes is not enough to fully understand the changes and how to code them.
+Just reading the changes below is not enough to fully understand the changes and how to code them or update the code that is no longer working.

+On the main branch (on your fork/clone):

+- run `npm install react-router-dom@6`,
+- `npm start`
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Immediately, the page will not load due to an error
+- Fix each error by using the React Router documentation or check the summaries below in order to implement the necessary updates to get the app working again.
+- Be sure to click on each link/each page to find all the needed updates.

-There is a branch called `v6` where you can see the final conversion.
+**Note:** There is a branch called `v6` where you can see the final conversion.

 ## Changes